 The Benefits of Music 🎶

 Maria Montessori observed that the child’s sensitive period for music takes place between the ages of two and six years.
 During this period, the child is most sensitive to developing basic music skills, like singing and rhythmic movement.
 Most importantly, Dr. Montessori discovered that the child’s experience must involve more than just listening.
-It’s through hands-on experiences and movement that the child can benefit most and develop an appreciation for music.
+It’s through hands-on experiences and movement that the child benefits most and develops an appreciation for music.
 These benefits lead to strengthened pattern recognition, math, language, spatial reasoning, writing and reading skills.

 Songs for Starters 🎤